graphboltdev/appsync-momento/README.md

 # How It Works.
 TL;DR;

 Under the hood, Momento works with an [HTTP API](https://www.postman.com/momento-allen/workspace/momento/overview) which allows you to read and write cache items.
 This solution uses AppSync [pipeline resolvers](https://docs.aws.amazon.com/appsync/latest/devguide/tutorial-pipeline-resolvers.html) with an HTTP data source in order to get an item from cache.
-When there is a cachehit, the data is returned immediately.
-Otherwise, the data is resolved and then saved into the cache.
+When there is a cache hit, the data is returned immediately.
+Otherwise, the data is resolved from Wikipedia and then saved into the cache.

 ```mermaid
 graph TD;